Skip to content

 Is It Hard to Get Into The Juilliard School?
 Acceptance Rate & Requirements

-Based in New York, New York, The Juilliard School maintains an exceptionally competitive admissions profile, with an acceptance rate of only 9%.
-The school reports a graduation rate of roughly 91%.
+Based in New York, New York, The Juilliard School turns away the vast majority of its applicants.
+The acceptance rate is 9%.
+The graduation rate is roughly 91%.

 Can I Afford It?